Invest with Rubicon Mortgage Fund

 - The Fund has always been audited on an annual basis by Burr Pilger Mayer, an outside independent auditing firm specializing in mortgage pool funds.

-View our 2014 financial audit, listed to the right under Financial Statements.
+View our 2016 Audit listed to the right under Financial Audits.

 Accredited Investors Only

 Rubicon Mortgage Fund only accepts accredited investors to be members of the Fund.
 For an individual to be considered an accredited investor, he or she must have a net worth of at least $1 million US dollars, not including the value of one's primary residence or have income of at least $200,000 each year for the last two years (or $300,000 together with his or her spouse if married) and have the expectation to make the same amount this year.
 IRA's, Keogh plans, trusts and other entities owned by accredited investors are also eligible.
 We will require a letter from a CPA, attorney, or licensed financial planner stating that the investor meets these requirements.

 As a RMF Investor, you are able to increase your investment or decide to re-invest rather than take a monthly distribution (or vice-versa).
 Simply fill out the Subscription Addendum if you'd like to make any investment changes.
 You can download the Addendum from the Forms page.